 - a bargain price as a margin of safety

-To go forward after a first thorough analysis, asking yourself the right questions is crucial for an aware choice about a business.
+After thorough analysis, asking yourself the right questions is crucial for an informed choice of a business.

 Does it have a durable competitive advantage?